mlpack/mlboard/README.md

 Following is a snippet that would log scaler for 4 steps in temp directory.

-You can compile the following snippet of code using : `g++ main.cpp /build/proto/libproto.a -lprotobuf -lpthread`
+You can compile the following snippet of code using : `g++ main.cpp -lproto -lprotobuf -lpthread`

 ```
 #include <mlboard/mlboard.hpp>